Best Time to Visit Washington, D.C.

 The Fall is the best time of year to visit Washington, D.C.
 Not only will you experience optimal weather conditions between September and November (highs range from the mid-50s to 70s), but you'll also see a drop in the number of visitors to the nation's capital.

-Touring the city is so much more enjoyable when you don't have to worry about melting onto the sidewalk or freezing to a park bench.
+Touring the city's top points of interest is so much more enjoyable when you don't have to worry about melting onto the sidewalk or freezing to a park bench.
 The fact that you can breeze into and out of museums without lining up for hours is another nice touch.
 Congress is in session at this time, and school is back in.
 That means there are far fewer people fighting for access to the same hotels, restaurants, and attractions.

 Cheapest Time to Visit Washington, D.C.